-2. For a faculty member beginning benefit eligible employment on or after July 1, 2017, eligibility begins the fall or spring semester following the accumulation of ten full semesters of employment.
+For a faculty member beginning benefit eligible employment prior to July 1, 2017: Eligibility begins the fall or spring semester following the accumulation of four full semesters of employment..

-Continued eligibility and use of the benefit requires the faculty member to remain in a full time benefit appointment eligible status.
-If no longer employed due to resignation, or retirement with 20 years of service, disability or death with 10 years of service, the extension of the benefit to the eligible dependent(s) of the former faculty member is as described in sections 3.4.2.7.3.1.f, g and h below.
+Continued eligibility and use of the benefit require the faculty member to remain in a full time benefit eligible appointment status.
+If no longer employed due to resignation or, retirement with 20 years of service, disability or death with 10 years of service, the extension of the benefit to the eligible dependent(s) of the former faculty member is as described in section 3.4.2.7.3.1.f, g and h below.